-Your safety on the road is not only dependent on your driving abilities but the tires on your car.
+Your safety on the road is not only dependent on your behaviour behind the wheel but the rubber under your car.
 In a harsh winter weather climate, you want to have the best winter tires to keep you safe.
 There are many factors to consider when buying winter tires.
 Traction, tread, durability, price, and more will determine what meets your requirements for the best winter tires in Canada.
 The following list will give you a start in learning what the best winter tires are for your needs.

 Nokian Hakkapeliitta R5

-Nokian is one of the best winter tire manufacturers in the world, partly because of its northern location.
+Nokian is one of the best winter tire manufacturers in the world, if not THE best.
+This is partly because of its northern location.
 The company is based in Finland and is the only tire manufacturer in the world with its own winter tire testing facility.

-The Hakkapeliitta winter tire model is already known as some of the best winter tires in Canada, but the new models are pushing that reputation even further.
+The Hakkapeliitta winter tire model is already known as one of the best winter tires in Canada, but the new models are pushing that reputation even further.